-These setup packages are usually charged on a flat rate and start at around $500 depending on where the email list needs to be pulled from, what kind of templates they require, etc.
+These setup packages are usually based a flat rate fee and start at around $500 depending on where the email list needs to be pulled from, what kind of email templates they require, etc.

-A great option to offer clients who want to do email marketing, but don’t feel they have the time or knowledge to do it themselves.
+Full-service is a great option to offer clients who understand the value of email marketing but don’t want to do it themselves.

-This kind of offering usually includes setting up their account (gathering and uploading their list, building a template, etc) but then also creating and sending campaigns on their behalf and reporting back on the results.
+A full-service option usually includes setting up their account (gathering and uploading their list, building an email template, etc) but also creating and sending campaigns on their behalf and reporting back on the results.

-This kind of full-service offering is most commonly charged as a monthly fee based on the number of campaigns being sent and is a great way to secure your agency some reliable recurring revenue that you can depend on.
+This kind of full-service offering is most commonly charged as a monthly fee based on the number of campaigns being sent and is an excellent way to secure reliable recurring revenue that you can depend on.

-It enables you to drive real business results for your clients whilst earning recurring revenue for your agency.
+It enables you to drive business results for your clients while earning recurring revenue for your agency.